jlyonsmith/react-form-binder/README.md

   	},
   	...
   }

-  ...
+  render() {
+    return (
+      <form ...>...</form>
+    )
   }
+}
 ```

-Each property of the object must correspond to the `name` property of a bound component _and_ the name of the field in the bound data object.
+Each property of the `bindings` object must correspond to the `name` property of a bound component _and_ the name of the field in the bound data object.

-The following are the various things you can set for a bound field:
+The following are the various properties you can set for a bound field:

 #### `noValue`

 If `true`, indicates the field does not track a `value`.
-Only the _disabled_, _read-only_ and _visible_ state of the component changes in response to the value of other validated fields.
+Only the `state.disabled`, `state.readOnly` and `state.visible` properties of the field change in response to the value of other validated fields.
 Default is `false`.

 #### `isDisabled(binder, value)`

-A truthy value or function returning a truthy value that indicates if the bound component should be disabled.
-It's up to the bound component to implement what disable looks like.
+A truthy value, or function returning a truthy value, that indicates determines `state.disabled` for the field.
+It's up to the bound component to implement what disable looks like, e.g. graying out the component.

 #### `isReadOnly(binder, value)`

-A truthy value or function returning a truthy value that indicates if the bound component should be read-only.
-It's up to the bound component to implement what read-only looks like.
+A truthy value, or function returning a truthy value, that determines `state.readOnly` for the field.
+It's up to the bound component to implement what read-only looks & behaves like, e.g. prevent mouse clicks on the component.

 #### `isVisible(binder, value)`

-A truthy value or function returning a truthy value that indicates if the bound component should be visible.
-It's up to the bound component to implement looks like.
+A truthy value, or function returning a truthy value, that determines `state.visible` for the field.
+It's up to the bound component to implement looks like, but it should generally correspond to being hidden or not.

 #### `isValid(validator, value)`

-A boolean or predicate function that is called to determine if the current `state.value` is valid.
-It's up to the bound component to implement looks like.
+A truthy value, or function returning a truthy value, that determines `state.valid` for the field.
+It's up to the bound component to implement looks like, but generally you want to display some kind of error message when this is `true`.

 #### `defaultValue`